juansbr7/STAT545-hw01-Bonilla-Juan/HW3.md

 ![](HW3_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-3-1.png)

--   Compute a trimmed mean of life expectancy for different years.
+-   Instruction: Compute a trimmed mean of life expectancy for different years.
 Or a weighted mean, weighting by population.
 Just try something other than the plain vanilla mean.

-###### Here I calculated both the **trimmed** and **weighted** mean of the life expectancy per year.
+##### Here I calculated both the **trimmed** and **weighted** mean of the life expectancy per year.

 ``` r
 means<- gapminder %>%